ts-app/ts-app-0.0.x/packages/graphql/README.md

 * Function name will be used as resolver name.
 * Resolver belongs to the "Query" root type
-* GraphQL query's argument object is passed to the function.
+* GraphQL query's argument object is passed to the function as first parameter.

 ```
 # given this query